bruigtp/DIVINE-datasets/README.md

 <br>

-DIVINE-datasets provides 14 curated and it is designed to support researchers in quickly accessing clean and structured data.
+DIVINE-datasets provides 14 curated datasets and it is designed to support researchers in quickly accessing clean and structured data.

 | Description | CSV |